raspberrypilearning/top-5-emoji-list/en/step_8.md

 --- task ---

-Try to add more emojis to animate or change the animations you use:
+Try to add more emojis to animate or change the animations you have used:

 + Change the length of the animation or the number of repeats
 + Change the animation timing using `linear` or `ease`